ycpcs/cs350-fall2016/labs/lab04.md

 Visualize your data by plotting it as a line chart in Excel, with the **```std::vector```** and **```std::list```** data represented as separate series.
+Ha ha ... just kidding!
+You're on Linux, you don't have Excel.
+But you can use Google Sheets or LibreOffice Calc on your Linux machine.

 Does the data you collected support your hypothesis?